Heena-Begum516/Localization-using-surveillance-camera/README.md

 # Real-Time Fire Detection Without Using Sensors

-**A mini-project developed to detect fires using computer vision without relying on traditional sensors.**
+**This project developed to detect fires using computer vision without relying on traditional sensors.**

 ## Overview
 This project demonstrates a real-time fire detection system using Python, OpenCV, and machine learning techniques.
 It replaces sensor-based systems with a vision-based algorithm, making fire detection more cost-effective, robust, and accurate.